-- When you start to define with your teachers the learning outcomes keep in mind the requirements and the flexibilities of the qualifications in your home country. - Choose the unit/part of unit of the qualification which provides the most added value when it is undertaken abroad. - Remember to be in close contact with your partner institution in the hosting country as soon as possible.
+- When you start to define the Learning Outcomes keep in mind the requirements and the flexibilities of the qualifications in your home country. - If there is more flexibility, consider enriching the learner's studies with learning outcomes that he/she cannot achieve in the home country.

+• If the qualification structure does not allow this, choose the unit/part of unit of the qualification which provides the most added value when it is undertaken abroad.
+Remember to be in close contact with your partner institution in the hosting country as soon as possible.
 Without their feedback, you might plan learning outcomes that are not feasible in the learning environment that they provide.
-This helps to avoid false expectations and disappointments. - Keep it simple.
+This helps to avoid false expectations and disappointments.

+• Keep it simple.
 When describing learning outcomes, try to use language that is related to the work processes or tasks from the occupational field.
-This is particularly important when communicating with companies about the work placements. - It can be possible to some social skills defined abroad.
+This is particularly important when communicating with companies about the work placements.